souzagab/souzagab/README.md

 Hello i'm _Gab_, a web developer based in Brazil

-Currently working as a web developer at [Caiena](https://caiena.net/), where I work as a full-stack developer using Ruby on Rails and Vue.js
+Currently working as a web developer at [Bugle](https://trybugle.com/), where I work as a backend developer using Ruby on Rails.

 I am a very curious person who is always testing new technologies just for fun, i'm also interested in automation and infrastructure (preferably both together, because I'm a lazy person :joy:)